cyclr/docs/pages/v2/05-application-connectors/information/mindful-datastore-information.md

 4. Enter the required customer contact number into **Specify object name**.
 5. Select **Copy**.

-A new custom object category will have been created with the specified contact number. **Get Data Set** can now be run from within this category with all dataset fields mapped automatically.
+This creates a new custom object category with the specified contact number.
+You can now run **Get Data Set** from this category with all dataset fields mapped automatically.

 </section>